TanzinaTaher/TanzinaTaher.github.io/_pages/about.md

 <div style="text-align: justify">

-I am Farzad Ahmed, a Lecturer, at <a href="http://aust.edu/">Ahsanullah University of Science and Technology (AUST)</a>, Dhaka, Bangladesh in the <a href="https://www.aust.edu/cse">Department of CSE</a>.
+I am Farzad Ahmed, a Ph.D.
+Student, at <a href="https://www.gmu.edu/">George Mason University</a>, Fairfax, VA, USA in the <a href="https://cs.gmu.edu/">Department of CS</a>.
 I have completed B.Sc. in Computer Science and Engineering from <a href="http://aust.edu/">Ahsanullah University of Science and Technology (AUST)</a>, Dhaka, Bangladesh.
 My primary research interest lies in Machine Learning Applications, Natural Language Processing, Computer Vision, and Image Processing.<br /><br /></div>

 **For additional information, please see the [CV](https://Farzad-1996.github.io/cv/) and [publications](https://Farzad-1996.github.io/publications/).**